 The City Council has determined that Council Members should not lobby commissioners for particular votes.
+It is inappropriate for a Council Member to contact a Board or Commission member to lobby on behalf of an individual, business, or developer, or to advocate a particular policy perspective.
 However, Council Members may attend meetings as residents and request that commissioners consider certain issues during their deliberations or in unusual instances as Council Members to reflect the views of the Council as a body.
+If attending a board or commission meeting, identify your comments as personal views or opinions.
 Council Members should take caution, however, in attending commission meetings to avoid concerns regarding prohibited "serial meetings" under the Brown Act and especially when a matter may subsequently be appealed from the commission to City Council.

 Council Members choosing to attend commission or committee meetings also should be sensitive to the fact that they are not participating members of the body.
 Council Members have the rights, and only the rights, of ordinary citizens with respect to Commissions - including the right to write to and speak to the Commission during public comment periods.
+Council members should make a point to clearly state it is an individual opinion and not a representation of the feelings of the entire City Council.